sudo-simon/FAT/README.md

 }
 ```

+### cd

-- **cd**: changes all the fields of the CWD FolderHandle struct in memory to match the contents of the folder passed as input.
+It changes all the fields of the CWD FolderHandle struct in memory to match the contents of the folder passed as input.

 ```c
 int _FILE_changeWorkingDirectory(DISK_STRUCT* DISK, FAT_STRUCT* FAT, FolderHandle* CWD, char* new_WD_name){